Moyross

 The Roman Catholic parish of Moyross is one of 60 parishes in the Diocese of Limerick.
-As of the 2011 census, there were 10 people in Moyross parish.
+As of the 2011 census, there were 2,183 people in Moyross parish.

 Development

 Housing development in the area started in the 1970s and 1980s.
 Up to 2008, the estate was unusual in that it spanned two electoral areas, with 728 houses part of the Ballynanty DED of Limerick City Council, and 432 houses in the Limerick North Rural DED of Limerick County Council.
-The city boundaries have since been redrawn so that the whole estate is now covered by the City Council.
+The city boundaries have since been redrawn so that the whole estate is now covered by Limerick City and County Council.
 It comprises 1,160 houses which are divided into 12 parks.